GordeyTsy/kubernetes-defaults/README.md

   --k8s-version 1.33.0 \
   --containerd-version 2.0.3 \
   --modules "dns gpu registry storage vless-mesh"
-# add --with-ph-network to apply that module too
 ```
 If you omit versions, the script pulls the latest stable Kubernetes from pkgs.k8s.io and the latest upstream runc/containerd.
 It resets any existing kubeadm state (unless `--skip-reset`), installs prerequisites, runs `kubeadm init` with Calico, then applies manifests or `install.sh` found in each selected module directory.
 Use `--wipe-all` for a full teardown (kubeadm reset + purge k8s/containerd/docker + remove data/config) before bootstrapping.
 Docker Engine (docker-ce + containerd.io) is installed automatically for image builds.